 - Apply for scholarships that align with your interests

-Do not waste your time applying for scholarships that are out of your interests.
+Do not waste your time applying for scholarships that are out of your interest.
 Statistics have indicated that when your applications are done in enjoyment, chances of going through are higher.
 Enjoyment will only be achieved when the scholarship is in line with your interest.

 - Never make an introduction in the essay